 The current recommendation (grade C) of the SIO (Society for Integrative Oncology) guideline from 2017 considers the use of subcutaneous mistletoe therapy for quality of life improvement in breast cancer patients.
 These have been recognised by the American Cancer Society (ASCO) in 2018 .
 This means that since then, an international evaluation of mistletoe therapy has been available from the largest American oncological society.

-Some mistletoe studies have investigated its impact on self-regulation, i.e. the patients' own activity which enables them to achieve their inner balance and a feeling of competence and safety in stressful situations [73, 74].
+Some studies on mistletoe therapy have investigated its impact on self-regulation, i.e. the patients' own activity which enables them to achieve their inner balance and a feeling of competence and safety in stressful situations [73, 74].
 Self-regulation has been shown to increase significantly under add-on mistletoe therapy [6, 75, 76, 77].
 Furthermore, there is evidence that good self-regulation in turn improves the response to mistletoe therapy and can lead to a survival advantage .
 In a prospective study involving 25 cancer patients, it was shown that after three months of mistletoe therapy there was an improvement of acceptance and adaption to the situation, a stabilization of vitality, an improvement of autonomy as well as social, professional and personal performance .

 The therapy- or disease-related fatigue syndrome (state of exhaustion) has a major impact on cancer patients.
 Additional mistletoe therapy frequently improves fatigue syndrome to a relevant extent [44, 47, 79, 80, 81].